rawtaz/restic/CONDUCT_AND_GOVERNANCE.md

 other party - realize that their communication might be due to different needs, experiences, and use cases than yours.

 Personal attacks are not tolerated within the community.
-Please also choose your words carefully, as social and cultural backgrounds as well as language barriers may contribute to a discrepancy between your intention and what was interpreted.
+Please choose your words carefully, as both social and cultural backgrounds as well as language barriers may contribute to a discrepancy between your intention and what was interpreted.

 At a time when someone fails at showing you the respect you deserve, make the